junhao-code/mobile-system-design/README.md

 ### Storage Location
 - **Internal**
   Sand-boxed by the app and not readable to other apps (with few exceptions).
+  - pros
+    - available on all devices
+    - good for storing sensitive app specific data
+  - cons
+    - smaller in size than external
+    - user cannot access these files through the file manager
+    - files will be deleted when an app is uninstalled
+- **Internal cache**
+  - pros
+    - good for storing temporary files
+  - cons
+    - Android may delete these files when the device is low on internal storage space
 - **External**
   Publicly visible and most likely not deleted when your app is deleted.
+  - pros
+    - larger in size
+    - good to store non-sensitive data
+    - data can be persistent through app uninstall
+    - data can be accessed by other apps if they have appropriate permissions
+  - cons
+    - not always available
 - **Media/Scoped**
   Special type of storage for media files.
+  - MediaStore API ( recommended )
+    - optimized index into media collections, that allows easier retrieving and updating media files
+    - interaction is done through ContentResolver
+    - Pros:
+      - retrieve and display media files in a customizable way
+  - Storage Access Framework
+    - framework that allows users to interact with a system picker to choose documents and files
+    - Pro:
+      - no system permissions required
+    - Con
+      - can only interact with a system documents provider
 ### Storage Type
 - **Documents (Automatically Backed Up)**
   User-generated data that cannot be easily re-generated and will be automatically backed up.